FREE DELIVERY - RETURNS EXTENDED to 60 days - Longchamp is here for you during these exceptional circumstances: Find out more

 Where are Longchamp products manufactured ?

-For more than 70 years, highly skilled men and women are perpetuating the knowledge of leather goods of this family-owned business.
 Since its creation, the House of Longchamp has opened six production sites in Western France (in the Mayenne, Vendée, Maine-et-Loire, and Orne regions).
-In 2019, these sites employ more than 800 people spread over 28 workshops.
-The House also operates two production sites abroad in Tunisia and Mauritius, and works closely with partner workshops in France, China, Romania, and Morocco.
-Regardless of the geographical location of the workshops, the “Made by Longchamp” label guarantees consistent quality in the manufacturing of its products which all meet the same quality standards.
-Moreover, Longchamp transparently chooses to display the country of assembly of each model which is visibly located on labels inside each bag.
+For more than 70 years, highly skilled men and women have been perpetuating the leather goods expertise of this family-owned company.
+In 2019, these sites employ more than 800 people, spread over 28 human-sized workshops.
+The craftspeople employed in these workshops all have rare expertise.
+In addition to this industrial network, the House operates two production sites abroad, namely in Tunisia, and Mauritius.
+Lastly, the brand also works closely with partner workshops in France, China, Romania, and Morocco.
+Regardless of the geographical location of the workshops, the “made by Longchamp” label guarantees consistent quality in the manufacturing of the brand’s products, which all meet the same quality standards.
+Moreover, Longchamp transparently chooses to display the country of assembly of each model, visible on the labels inside the bags

 Why does Longchamp combine quality and environmental responsibility?

-Longchamp is committed to creating durable products that are made to last.
-This is the House’s first responsibility towards the environment: ensuring that its customers can preserve and take care of their purchased items to last a long time.
+Like all skilled craftspeople, Longchamp is committed to long lasting products.
+This is the House’s first commitment towards the environment: ensuring that its customers can preserve their purchased items for a long time, take care of them, and transmit them.
 Moreover, because Longchamp feels responsible for its products long after they have left the boutiques, the House is proud to ensure that they can be repaired, whenever possible.
 To this end, a repair service - processing 40,000 products each year, some of which are very old - is available to customers.
-The repair center handles used or accidentally damaged products by restoring them and extending their lifespan by several years, which not only provides customer satisfaction but also helps to preserve the environment.
-Longchamp has always considered that a beautiful product should be repairable and that giving it a second life is a source of pride.
+Taking charge of used or accidentally damaged products, restoring them, and extending their lifespan by several years, is not only satisfying to customers, it also helps to preserve the environment.
+Longchamp has always considered that a beautiful product should be repairable, and that giving it a second life is a source of pride.